Skip to main content

 You may need a PET scan during your prostate cancer treatment for several reasons, including:

 • Staging: Not all prostate cancers are the same.
-Based on your biopsy and other test results, your prostate cancer may be more likely to move outside of the prostate.
+In some cases, a biopsy or other test result reveals that the prostate cancer could move outside of the prostate.
 If this is the case, a PET scan can tell how far the cancer may have advanced.
 Staging shows how much cancer is in the body, which can affect treatment decisions.

 • Response to treatment: Once you start treatment for prostate cancer, you may need a PET scan, a prostate-specific antigen (PSA) test, and others to make sure your cancer is responding to treatment.